-(vi) to make any change therein necessary, in the Opinion of Bond Counsel, to maintain the exclusion from gross income for federal income tax purposes of the interest on any Outstanding Bonds intended by the Authority to bear federally tax-exempt status;
+(vi) to make any change therein necessary, in the Opinion of Counsel, to maintain the exclusion from gross income for federal income tax purposes of the interest on any Outstanding Bonds intended by the Authority to bear federally tax-exempt status;

-(vii) to make modifications or adjustments necessary in order to provide for payment or reimbursement under a credit agreement, liquidity agreement or similar support agreement relating to any Bonds or a Reserve Facility; or

-(viii) to modify, alter, amend or supplement the Trust Agreement if (1) all of the Bonds of the Series to be affected thereby are variable interest rate bonds, (2) the modification, alteration, amendment or supplement will not become effective until written notice thereof will have been given to Bondholders of the affected Series by the Trustee, and (3) thirty (30) days will have passed during which time such Bondholders will have had the opportunity to tender their variable interest rate bonds for purchase.
+(vii) to make modifications or adjustments necessary in order to provide for payment or reimbursement under a credit agreement, liquidity agreement or similar support agreement relating to any Bonds or a Reserve Facility; or (viii) to modify, alter, amend or supplement the Trust Agreement if (1) all of the Bonds of the Series to be affected thereby are variable interest rate bonds, (2) the modification, alteration, amendment or supplement will not become effective until written notice thereof will have been given to Bondholders of the affected Series by the Trustee, and (3) thirty (30) days will have passed during which time such Bondholders will have had the opportunity to tender their variable interest rate bonds for purchase.

-The provisions of this section will be subject to subsection (e) of Trust Agreement regarding General Provisions Relating to Series 2019A Bond Insurance Policy.
-The existence of the Series 2019A Bond Insurance Policy will not be taken into account in determining whether any amendment, consent, waiver or other action to be taken, or any failure to take action, under the Trust Agreement would adversely affect the security for the Series 2019A Bonds or the rights of the Series 2019A Bondholders.
+The provisions of the Trust Agreement relating to Amendment of the Trust Agreement will be subject to provisions of the Trust Agreement relating to bond insurance.
+The existence of the Series 2019B Bond Insurance Policy will not be taken into account in determining whether any amendment, consent, waiver or other action to be taken, or any failure to take action, under the Trust Agreement would adversely affect the security for the Series 2019B Bonds or the rights of the Series 2019B Bondholders.